codegod100/libre-menu-editor/readme.md

 # How to contribute

+> [!IMPORTANT]
+> This project was created as a learning experience.
+The code is a complete mess, and no cleanups or rewrites are currently planned.
+Also, the developer is not skilled at collaboration.
+Please do not waste your time trying to submit code to this repository.
+If you want to contribute, please do so in the following ways:

 ### Option 1: Improving the translation

 If you want to improve a translation, it is recommended to do so through the [weblate](https://translate.codeberg.org/projects/libre-menu-editor).
 Alternatively, you can edit the [translation files](libre-menu-editor/locales) directly and contribute your changes in a [pull request](https://codeberg.org/libre-menu-editor/libre-menu-editor/pulls).